Granular segregation across flow geometries: a closure model for the particle segregation velocity: Introduction

-In this paper, we develop a general closure model for the segregation velocity exploiting recently established segregation force and drag force models at the particle level \citep{jing_rising_2020,jing_unified_2021,jing_drag_2022} along with their extensions to mixtures of arbitrary concentrations~\citep{duan_segregation_2022,duan2024general}.
-The approach follows the fluid terminal velocity analogue.
+In this paper, we develop such a general closure model for the segregation velocity, exploiting recently established segregation force and drag force models at the particle level \citep{jing_rising_2020,jing_unified_2021,jing_drag_2022} along with their extensions to mixtures of arbitrary concentrations~\citep{duan_segregation_2022,duan2024general}.
+The approach follows the fluid terminal velocity analogue by using a force balance of the particle weight, the segregation force, and the granular drag force to determine the segregation velocity in mixtures of two particle species.
 Since the segregation force and drag force models are characterized based on particle-resolved simulations (i.e., DEM simulations) with measurable parameters, they serve as first-principles closures for the species momentum balance equations at the continuum level and produce segregation velocity predictions matching simulation results for size-bidisperse granular flows across a diverse set of flow geometries.